dairer/how-to-bash/README.md

 $ which bash
 /bin/bash
 ```
+This will return the location of bash on your machine.

 ### Creating a bash script
-This will return the location of bash on your machine.
-To tell your script where
-bash is you use ```#!``` which is read "sharp bang" or "shebang" if you're in a rush.
-First things first, figure out where your bash shell is living.

 First we need to figure out where our terminal is currently.
 To figure out where
 you are you can use ```pwd``` (print working directory)